Step 1 - Accept your offer

 Check all the information on your Confirmation of Acceptance for Studies (CAS) to confirm it is correct.
 The CAS will be issued to you after you have accepted your offer.
 If you are a taught postgraduate student it will be issued after you have also paid your fee deposit.

-If any details are incorrect on your CAS, please e-mail the admissions department that issued the CAS to advise them it requires amendment.
-Their e-mail address is listed at the bottom of the CAS statement.
+If any details are incorrect on your CAS, please email the admissions department that issued the CAS to request a change.
+Their email address is listed at the bottom of the CAS statement.
 Any tuition fees (including fee deposits) that you have paid prior to the CAS being issued will be shown on the CAS you receive.

 You will receive an electronic version of your CAS, an original version is not required for your Tier 4 application.